Adopting the 52-53 Week Fiscal Year

 § If you opt for a 52-53 week fiscal year, you must alert the IRS through the submission of the required statement.
 Your year must end on your determined day of the week, either occurring last in the month or closest to the end of the month.

 The transition to a 52-53 week fiscal year may be done simply and seamlessly.
-However, as there are a number of IRS regulations associated with making such a move, Los Angeles CEOs and CFOs may be interested in consulting with an outside expert such as a CFO services firm that can advise on how to make the transition, or even manage the shift on their behalf.
+However, as there are a number of IRS regulations associated with making such a move, Los Angeles CEOs and CFOs may be interested in consulting with an outside expert such as an on-demand project CFO or part-time CFO from a local CFO services firm that can advise on how to make the transition, or even manage the shift on their behalf.

 Tax Year; Gregory J. Cook; Cook & Co.; March 4, 2012